History of the

 - Libbie, a trailblazer, made history in 1897 by becoming the first Deaf female student from the Utah School for the Deaf to attend Gallaudet College.
 This was a significant milestone, paving the way for future Deaf students.
 She graduated from Gallaudet College in 1902, where she became the first Deaf woman to graduate with a bachelor's degree in Utah.
 Additionally, she was the first in her family to earn a college education in 1902.

-- Most important of all, Libbie made history by defeating two male Deaf candidates, in 1909, becoming the first female Deaf president of the Utah Association of the Deaf, an advocacy organization for accessibility and civil rights of the Utah Deaf community.
-Additionally, she became the first female Deaf president of a state chapter association of the National Association of the Deaf in the United States.
-Her victory over two Deaf male candidates in the election, despite the societal barriers, was a significant achievement.
-Women did not have the right to vote until the 19th Amendment was ratified in 1920, and the National Association of the Deaf also did not allow Deaf women members to vote in their elections until 1964.
-Libbie's remarkable accomplishment was a testament to her perseverance, likely inspired by her involvement in Gallaudet's O.W.L.S. presidential election in 1901, a secret society for women now known as Phi Kappa Zeta.
+- Most important of all, Libbie made history by defeating two male Deaf candidates, becoming the first female Deaf president of the Utah Association of the Deaf, an advocacy organization for accessibility and civil rights of the Utah Deaf community.
+Additionally, she became the first female Deaf president of any state chapter association of the National Association of the Deaf in the United States.
+Despite societal barriers as a Deaf woman, her victory over two Deaf male candidates in the election was a significant achievement, as women did not gain the right to vote until the ratification of the 19th Amendment in 1920, and the National Association of the Deaf did not allow Deaf women members to vote in their elections until 1964.
+Libbie's remarkable achievement is a testament to her perseverance, likely inspired by her involvement in Gallaudet's O.W.L.S. presidential election in 1901, a secret society for women now known as Phi Kappa Zeta.
 Her active participation in Utah's early suffrage movement also fueled her educational, political, and spiritual aspirations.
-Libbie served as president of the Utah Association of the Deaf from 1909 to 1915, delivering a speech advocating for women's suffrage at the end of her second term as president.
-This speech highlighted her commitment to advocating for women's rights and her role as a trailblazer for Deaf women in leadership positions.
+Libbie served as president of the Utah Association of the Deaf from 1909 to 1915, marking a significant milestone in the organization's history.
+At the end of her second term as president in 1915, she delivered a powerful speech that marked a turning point in the women's suffrage movement.
+Growing up in Utah, where women gained the right to vote on February 14, 1870, Libbie passionately advocated for women's suffrage in her 1915 speech.
+Her commitment to promoting women's rights demonstrated her dedication and had a profound and lasting impact on the movement, inspiring many and continuing to empower us today.

 To learn more about Elizabeth DeLong,